AchilleBineli/spam_classification/README.md

 $python3 main.py

 - marks:
 When the program main.py is running, you have to:
--close each figure that pop up so that the program can continue
+close each figure that pop up so that the program can continue

 Contacts